bilgino/angularforddd/README.md

 an application service provides the public interface to cover all queries to the internal state of an aggregate.
 In this scenario, the repository service acts as an anti-corruption layer to the underlying data model.

-Unfortunately, this approach will not work, as the creation process of client-side aggregation may require hundreds of additional HTTP requests (N + 1 Problem).
+Unfortunately, this approach will not work, because the creation process of a client-side aggregate may require hundreds of additional HTTP requests (N + 1).
 Hence, the DDD aggregate must be provided as a resource by the REST API!

 ![](src/assets/images/Aggregate_ACL.PNG)